How to Serve a Notice to Quit

 The 30-Day Notice to Quit

-The 30-day notice to quit is used primarily to end a month-to-month lease tenancy if the tenant has been renting the premises for less than a year.
-The 30-day notice formally declares the landlord's intention to have the tenant vacate the property within 30 days.
+The 30-day notice to quit is used primarily to end a month-to-month lease tenancy if the tenant has been renting an apartment or similar residential property for less than a year.
+The 30-day notice formally declares the landlord’s intention to have the tenant vacate the property within 30 days.
+This type of notice is often used in no-fault evictions, where the tenant is not at fault for the termination.
+In some cases, the landlord may be required to pay the tenant one month's rent as compensation for a no-fault eviction.
 If the tenant does not comply, then the landlord proceeds with the eviction process.

 The 60-Day Notice to Quit

 The 60-day notice to quit is used to end a lease agreement when the tenant has been in possession of the property for longer than one year.
+Certain owner move-in evictions may also require a 60-day notice, and owner-occupied properties may have different notice requirements or exemptions.
+The 60-day notice must be served to all tenants, including other tenants living in the unit.
 The 60-day notice is identical to the 30-day notice as far as the legal process is concerned except that it grants more time to the tenant to find a new location to live.
 Many people consider the 60-day notice the most amicable of the three variations.

 A Step in the Process